al-ce/hbac.nvim/README.md

 - `hbac_unpin_all` - unpin all buffers
 - `hbac_close_unpinned` - close all unpinned buffers
 - `hbac_delete_buffer` - delete the selected buffers with the function set in `opts.close_command` (`nvim_buf_delete` by default`)
+- `hbac_store_pinned_bufs` - store the currently pinned buffers in a JSON file.
+See section below for details.

 You can also call the picker function directly and pass a table of options (see `:h telescope.setup()` for valid option keys):